User Case: How Do I Copy USB to USB with Boot Files?

 • This software also applies to clone all kinds of HDDs and SSDs, including clone Windows 10 to new hard drive, clone HDD to Seagate SSD, clone HDD to Samsung SSD, clone Windows 10 to NVMe, clone NVMe to another NVMe, etc.

 Another Way to Copy USB Drive with Boot Files

-In addition to AOMEI Backupper, you can also use command prompt to make a USB drive bootable, then extract the ISO image file via File Explore or other ISO burner.
+In addition to AOMEI Backupper, you can also use command prompt to make a USB drive bootable, then extract the ISO image file via File Explorer or other ISO burner.

-1. Connect a USB drive and Run cmd as administrator.
+- Connect a USB drive and Run Command Prompt as administrator.
 Click Start, type cmd in the search box, then select it from the search result list and run as administrator.

 The way to copy USB to USB can be pretty easy with the help of AOMEI Backupper.
 Actually, as one powerful backup & cloning utility, it is highly recommended to keep AOMEI Backupper installed after cloning.